AarshBatra/biteSizedAQ/README.md

   in the sat data helper script and the names are descriptive enough for it to be easily identifiable.

+## Project 9: biteSizedVisual \#2 - **India’s PM2.5 Pollution: A 25 year Story of Crisis and Contrast**

+- See the Visual and blog here.

+- Underlying README Rmd file with R code used to generate the visual can be found here.

+- Rmd for the blog can be found in the project’s respective folder number.
+Here is a quick link to access it.

+- Final processed data used to generate the visual: Link

+- Data Dictionary: Link

+- PNG file for the Visual for quick sharing: Link

 ## Project 8: biteSizedAQ is excited to present a virtual poster at the American Geophysical Union (AGU) 2024 Meeting!

 - Read all details about the presentation, how to attend and more